ldav-unipg/d3-course-material/L1/2_d3_basics/README.md

 svg.append("rect");
 ```

-- However, even though the element is visible in the DOM, is not visible in our browser.
+- However, even though the element is visible in the DOM, it is not visible in our browser.
 We need to set some of its attributes.
-Copy the following snippets.
+Copy the following snippet.

 ```js
 svg